LLNL/radiuss-shared-ci/docs/sphinx/user_guide/getting_started.rst

 * extra jobs
 * local build-and-test script

-Setting up the CI will basically consists in four corresponding phases.
+Setting up the CI will basically consist in four corresponding phases.

 Start by cloning the project locally, for example next to the project you intend to add CI to.